 - DD214.

-Workers not born in the U.S. must show either a naturalization certificate, U.S. Passport, U.S. Birth Certificate, or INS authorization to work.
-And workers under 26 years of age have to show a copy of their certified birth certificate.
+If you are not born in the U.S., you must show either a naturalization certificate, U.S. Passport, U.S. Birth Certificate, or INS authorization to work.
+Plus if you are under 26 years of age, you have to show a copy of your certified birth certificate.

 The LVMPD will then use the fingerprint cards to run an FBI background check if the job requires it.
 Work cards are usually issued the same day.

 Note that security guards must apply for a work card here, not at the LVMPD.
-And applicants in the gaming industry who require a gaming card should contact the Nevada Gaming Control Board.2
+Childcare workers must apply for work cards with the Nevada Department of Public Safety, not at the LVMPD; call 702-486-3822 for more information.
+Also, applicants in the gaming industry who require a gaming card should contact the Nevada Gaming Control Board.2

 3. What are the fees?